 Get help with your hydrocodone addiction today!Get help now

 Used over a long period of time, hydrocodone can create both a physical and psychological dependency.
-Doctors from coast to coast continue prescribing the drug each day in a variety of forms; this includes the new pill Zohydro, the first prescription narcotic with a pure dose of hydrocodone, which was approved in 2013.
+Doctors from coast to coast continue prescribing the drug each day in a variety of forms; this includes the new pill Zohydro, the first prescription narcotic with a pure dose of hydrocodone, which was approved by the FDA in 2013.

-One has to wonder how many more pain patients have to be harmed, how many more people have to become addicted, how many more lives will have to be lost before the FDA finally begins to exercise its authority and responsibility to prohibit drug companies from marketing opioids as if they have been proven safe and effective for long-term use.
+One has to wonder how many more pain patients have to be harmed, how many more people have to become addicted, how many more lives will have to be lost before the FDA finally begins to exercise its authority and responsibility to prohibit drug companies from marketing opioids as if they have been proven safe and effective for long-term use,